- Tell us briefly why you are passionate about being involved with SheDecides.

 - Tell us a story of a moment that drives you to do what you do every day.

 In 2019, I took part in the Nairobi Summit – a pivotal moment for the rights of women and girls.
 During the Summit, I had the opportunity to visit a community youth empowerment centre.
 Many of the young women and girls I spoke to already were mothers.
 I was struck by their determination to become the narrators of their own lives, generate an income for themselves and their families and strive for a better future.
 It reaffirmed my belief that we need to empower young people, women and girls, holistically – through access to education, health services, economic and economic participation – no matter where they stand in life.

 - Why is it so important we get to a future where SheDecides, without question?
 How are we going to get there?

-question.
-And if we truly want to empower women and girls and enable them to fully take part in social and economic life, we need to start to ensure that they can decide.
-Incidentally, this will also unlock enormous social and economic potentials for development.
-But, in essence, defending women’s rights to their own decisions is a matter of principle.
+Every woman has the right to decide on the number and spacing of her children - and to choose with whom to have children in the first place.
+Every woman has the right to safe delivery and the right to make her own decisions over her body.
+Every girl and woman has the right to live a life free of harm and violation.
+Every person has the right to realize their potential – including and particularly in times of crisis.
+If we truly want to empower women and girls and enable them to fully take part in social and economic life, we need to ensure that they can decide.
+Incidentally, this will also unlock enormous social and economic potential for development.
+But, in essence, defending women’s right to their own decisions is a matter of principle.
 How we will get there?
-I believe we need to work towards a whole environment that is enabling.
+Aside from strengthening the health sector, gender equality and access to education are key.
+We need to work towards a whole environment that is enabling.
 Including access to education and the realisation of gender equality.
-We need to look at the larger picture, beyond the access to sexual and reproductive health care services.
+We need to tackle the root causes of many barriers girls and women face: unbalanced power relations, gender roles and norms.
+We need to look at the larger picture, beyond access to sexual and reproductive health care services.